BiggestLab/live_update/connecting.md

 It's very easy to end up in a position where the connections aren't possilbe.
 Use `is_alive/0` to make sure things are running.
 The usual connection you'll see is `net_adm:ping/1`, but it will always just print `pang` no matter what.
 Use `net_kernel:connect_node/1` instead (`net_kernel:connect_node('idfe@lowry').`).
 It will report `ignored` if the node isn't alive (for some reason this is not documented anywhere) and it will return `false` if the connection can't be established (presumably networking related).

+A cookie for a specific node can be set using `erlang:set_cookie(Node2, DiffCookie)`, e.g. `erlang:set_cookie('idfe@lowry', 'QAEVKAFZBIMGYIYTIRFG').`.
+The default cookie can be found the user's home directory at `~/.elrang.cookie`.

+The documentation about distributed Erlang is a bit confusing.
+The important point is that both nodes using the _same cookie_ for each other.
+The simplest way of doing this is to use `set_cookie` on each machine to set a cookie for the other.

+On idfe@lowry:

+    > erlang:set_cookie('idfe@indecline', 'idfecookie').
+    true

+And on idfe@indecline:

+    > erlang:set_cookie('idfe@lowry', 'idfecookie').
+    true

+Note that `idfecookie` is not the default cookie on either node.
+The connection can now be initiated from either side.
+E.g. on `idfe@indecline`:

+    > net_kernel:connect_node('idfe@lowry').
+    true

 ## Elixir